Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 BUDVA TRAVEL TIPS FOR YOUR ITINERARY

 Budva was one of the towns in the Balkans that surprised me.
-I liked it much better than I expected.
+I liked it much better than I had expected.
 I knew Kotor is a beautiful town and had it on my itinerary, but Budva was not on that list initially.
+For some reason, I still went.
+And I enjoyed it!

 Budva is a small but busy town on the Adriatic Coast, and its history date back about three thousand years.
 It is located between the towns of Kotor and Bar on a small peninsula.

-It is well known as a party and beach destination – I did not party and did not spend much time on the beach – because Budva has much more to offer.
+It is well known as a party and beach destination – I did not party and did not spend much time on the beach – but Budva has much more to offer.

 The town has a beautiful old town, mentioned in the historical records as the “Town of Illyria” more than two-and-a-half thousand years ago, with historic buildings, city walls, and more.
 The area is probably the busiest place.